edyu/rpn.clj/README.md

 # rpn

-A Clojure library designed to ... well, that part is up to you.
+A Clojure program that implements a reverse polish calculator.

 ## Usage

-FIXME
+To run the program just type "lein run" on the console.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Ed Yu

 Distributed under the Eclipse Public License, the same as Clojure.